 |Basque land Brewing Company|

 Mallorca is an island destination.
-I continued my love of Spanish tortillas here and ended having a lot of them here too.
+I continued my love of Spanish vegetarian food, mainly tortillas here and ended having a lot of them here too.

 My hotel here, Hotel Miramar, was a quaint hotel and they were also kind enough to make something delicious and vegetarian for me.
 There was an Indian restaurant right next to my hotel for people who are interested.
 I prefer not to eat Indian food while traveling abroad.